 —Madman co-founder Tim Anderson, from an extra on the Australian DVD release of Bubblegum Crisis 2032, the company's first acquisition

-Madman has secured the local release rights to a number of very popular franchises including One Piece, Dragon Ball, Neon Genesis Evangelion, AKIRA, Naruto, Bleach, and almost all of Studio Ghibli's catalogue.
-In addition to DVD sales, Madman also manages the theatrical release of some of their titles, particularly the Studio Ghibli movies.
+Madman secured the local release rights to multiple franchises including AKIRA, Bleach, Dragon Ball, Naruto, Neon Genesis Evangelion, One Piece, and almost all of Studio Ghibli's catalogue.
+In addition to DVD sales, Madman managed the theatrical release of some of their titles, particularly the Studio Ghibli movies.

-Madman also sub license anime from AnimEigo, Bandai Entertainment, Funimation, Harmony Gold, Sentai Filmworks, Viz Media, and formerly ADV Films and Geneon.
-Madman has always acted as the distributor for Manga's products until 2003 when Manga Entertainment Australia Ltd merged with Madman.
+Madman also sublicensed anime from AnimEigo, Bandai Entertainment, Funimation, Harmony Gold, Sentai Filmworks, Viz Media, and formerly ADV Films and Geneon.
+Madman and Manga Entertainment Australia Ltd merged in 2003.
 This happened so if Manga lost a license in Australia, Madman would pick it up.
 If Madman Entertainment lost the license for anime from American companies, Manga UK would sub-license anime to Madman.

 In addition to anime and manga, Madman Entertainment distributes other mediums and genres such as Australian television (mostly from SBS), Asian cinema, Bollywood, action sports and independent films.
 They also released some western animation, and had release rights to original Cartoon Network and [adult swim] series, even creating unique releases for the Australian market for shows that were never released physically anywhere else in the world.

 In May 2014, they officially opened the streaming service AnimeLab which is geolocked for residents of Australia and New Zealand.
 They love to point this out since many services in the U.S. have geoblocked these countries.